-You can’t sell books.
+You can’t sell books on Amazon.
 You can only bring your books to the attention of book buyers.

-There is a catch 22 that applies to most new books.
-It is that you need book sales to get book reviews, but you need book reviews to get sales.
+There is a catch-22 that applies to most new books listed on Amazon.
+You need book sales to get book reviews, but you need book reviews to get sales.

-Then you need to get enough regular unit sales to keep a good sales rank, so you can sell more copies.
-This is because it is a fact that the top-selling books in a genre, sell far better than lower ranked books, by a huge factor.
+Then you need to get enough regular unit sales to keep a good sales rank to sell more copies.
+It is a fact that the top-ranking books in a genre sell far better than lower-ranked books.

 Can you answer some of these questions?

-What can I do to give my books the best chance of sales success?
+What can I do to give my books the best chance to start selling?

 How can I make my book more visible?